3bslam/sql-Data-Warehouse-project/README.md

 Created fact and dimension tables to optimize performance and reporting.

-Built interactive reports using SQL and Power BI.

 Documented and simplified the data model for both technical and business teams.

 Handled data quality challenges and integrated data from ERP and CRM systems.